-- Target 1: broaden coverage (infrastructure rollout), expand broadband and establish a regulatory framework of networks; - Target 2: modernisation of public administration and provision of more applications and services to citizens and enterprises, namely eGovernment and eHealth services; - Target 3: inclusion of all (including vulnerable groups) into Digital Cyprus.
-Increase penetration and participation of all citizens and businesses in the digital society; - Target 4: education and learning improvement of eSkills and digital literacy; - Target 5: promotion of digital entrepreneurship; - Target 6: ICT for the environment promotion of a green ICT.
+- Target 1: coverage broadening (infrastructure rollout), expansion of the broadband and establishment of a regulatory framework of networks; - Target 2: modernisation of public administration and provision of more applications and services to citizens and enterprises, namely eGovernment and eHealth services; - Target 3: inclusion of all (including vulnerable groups) into Digital Cyprus.
+Increase penetration and participation of all citizens and businesses in the digital society; - Target 4: education and learning improvement of eSkills and digital literacy; - Target 5: promotion of digital entrepreneurship; and - Target 6: promotion of a green information and communication technology (ICT) - ICT for the environment.

-In relation to Target 4, the Cyprus Productivity Centre of the Ministry of Labour and Social Insurances, in association with the Department of Electronic Communications of the Ministry of Transport, Communications and Works, launched a strategic initiative in order to improve digital illiteracy and further promote the use of eGovernment services.

-The programme had a three-year timespan (2017-2020) that focused on the implementation of a number of workshops and training programmes for:
+In relation to target 4, the Cyprus Productivity Centre of the Ministry of Labour and Social Insurances, in association with the Department of Electronic Communications of the Deputy Ministry for Research, Innovation and Digital Policy, launched a strategic initiative in order to improve digital literacy and further promote the use of eGovernment services.
+The programme had a four-year timespan (2017-2021) that focused on the implementation of a number of workshops and training programmes for:

-- learning how to use basic eGovernment services such as the Taxisnet, the online payment service for contributions to social insurance services, the government secure gateway - Ariadne portal and the General Health System portal "GESY", and - improving basic internet skills, including the Internet Safety Programmes.
+- Learning how to use basic eGovernment services such as the Taxisnet, the online payment service for contributions to social insurance services, the government secure gateway - Ariadne portal and the General Health System portal "GESY"; - Improving the basic internet skills of the population, including the Internet Safety Programmes; and